-\textbf{Results} -- The corner plot in Fig.~\ref{fig:base} shows the joint $H_0$-$\Omega_m$-$\tau_{\rm in}$ posterior distributions obtained from our baseline analysis, with flat priors on $H_0$ and $\Omega_m$, and the J19 prior on $\tau_{\rm in}$.
+The corner plot in Fig.~\ref{fig:base} shows the joint $H_0$-$\Omega_m$-$\tau_{\rm in}$ posterior distributions obtained from our baseline analysis, with flat priors on $H_0$ and $\Omega_m$, and the J19 prior on $\tau_{\rm in}$.
 The $\tau_{\rm in}$ posterior unsurprisingly follows the J19 prior, whereas $\Omega_m$ is unconstrained, and we can set an upper limit on $H_0$ as expected.
 Our 95\% confidence level (C.L.) upper limit is $h_0<0.732$ (hereafter, all quoted upper limits will be at 95\%~C.L.), with $h_0 \equiv H_0/(100\,{\rm km}/{\rm s}/{\rm Mpc})$ being the reduced Hubble constant.
 We regard this upper limit as being the most balanced one in terms of equilibrium between conservative and aggressive assumptions.

 The upper limit $h_0<0.732$ is only marginally consistent with various local measurements of $H_0$.
 For instance, the distance ladder constructed out of Cepheid-calibrated SNe Ia finds $h_0=0.7403 \pm 0.0142$~\cite{Riess:2019cxk} (R19 hereafter).
-Using the full non-Gaussian information from our $H_0$ posterior, we quantify the concordance/discordance between our inferred $H_0$ and R19 as being at the $2\sigma$ level.
-While falling in a grey zone hardly qualifying as a tension, it is still a slight discrepancy worthy of attention.
+Using the full non-Gaussian information from our $H_0$ posterior, we quantify the concordance/discordance between our inferred $H_0$ and R19 as being at the $2.3\sigma$ level.
+While falling in a grey zone which does not fully qualify as a tension, it is still a discrepancy worthy of attention.

 We investigate how our results are affected by other choices of priors.
 To explore the impact of the J19 prior, we fix $\tau_{\rm in}$ to $0.1\,{\rm Gyr}$ and $0\,{\rm Gyr}$.
-In the former case we find $h_0<0.762$, which relaxes to $h_0<0.791$ in the latter, in both cases relaxing the slight discrepancy with the R19 measurement.
+In the former case we find $h_0<0.762$, which relaxes to $h_0<0.791$ in the latter, in both cases relaxing the discrepancy with the R19 measurement.
 However, both values are overly conservative, with the second being completely unrealistic as $\tau_{\rm in}=0\,{\rm Gyr}$ amounts to the assumption that the OAO formed at the Big Bang.